The best views of Mount Fuji

 2. Owakudani and its fumaroles

 Owakudani is a volcanic valley formed around 3,000 years ago when Mount Hakone erupted.
-It is still active today, releasing thick sulfur fumaroles, bubbling hot springs and a characteristic odor that permeates the air.
+Still active today, it releases thick sulfur fumaroles from its bubbling hot springs, giving off a distinctive odor.

 Vue de la vallée d'Owakudani depuis le téléphérique de Hakone